lnus/hugo-blog/content/haskell_gloss_wsl.md

 author: Linus Wæhler
 title: Haskell and Gloss with WSL2
 date: 2022-02-22
-description: Setting upp Haskell and Gloss library on Windows, the *easier (but not easy)* way.
+description: Setting up Haskell and Gloss library on Windows using WSL, the *easier (but not easy)* way.
 Written primarily for classmates having issues with this.
 math: true
 comment: true
 categories: ['haskell', 'gloss library', 'wsl2', 'windows', 'linux']